My mother being a painter, I spent a

 But, by then, I couldn’t dedicate time enough to pursue this experience, because of my job.
 Many years later, I could attend sculptor Claude Cavin classes, and, so, I knew exactly what I wanted to do.

 One day, Claude found that one of my pieces deserved to be molded into bronze.
 So, I tried to know more about the lost-wax method.
 I attended an exciting training week at Stuart Roussel facilities, in Provence, where the apprentice realizes all the different steps allowing a piece to pass from earth to bronze.
-For most of my pieces, I work with the Fonderie Ilhat.
+My pieces are edited in bronze at the Fonderie Ilhat or the Fonderie de Portonville.

 My sculptures are, in fact, my travel diaries.